RimSort/RimSort/docs/wiki/Development Guide.md

 #### Setting up Python & dependencies

-* RimSort uses Python, and depends on several Python modules:
-    * [Python](https://www.python.org/): programming language used to develop RimSort.
-Install version `3.9.6` if possible.
-You can do this by first installing [HomeBrew](https://docs.brew.sh/Installation) and then running `brew install python@3.9`.
-    * [natsort](https://pypi.org/project/natsort/): used for "naturally sorting" lists of folders
-    * [Nuitka](https://nuitka.net/): packages application for distribution.
-Install version >= `1.6-4c6` if possible.
-You can do this by running `pip3 install nuitka`.
-        * [This issue](https://github.com/Nuitka/Nuitka/issues/2154) was fixed in Nuitka 1.6
-            * At this time (04/09/2023) you can install with nuitka factory using `pip install -U --force-reinstall "https://github.com/Nuitka/Nuitka/archive/factory.zip"`
-    * [PySide6](https://pypi.org/project/PySide6/): GUI toolkit for building the application.
-Install version `5.15.2.1` if possible.
-You can do this by running `pip3 install PySide6==6.4.3`.
-    * [steam](https://pypi.org/project/steam/): Steam module included to be used for the WebAPI calls in the "Dynamic Query" feature.
-You can do this by running `pip3 install steam`.
-    * [toposort](https://pypi.org/project/toposort/): sort mods!
-Install version `1.9` if possible.
-You can do this by running `pip3 install toposort==1.9`.
-    * [xmltodict](https://pypi.org/project/xmltodict/): parse RimWorld `xml` files.
-Install version `0.13.0` if possible.
-You can do this by running `pip3 install xmltodict==0.13.0`.

-* You can install all of the above dependencies by executing the command at the project root:
+* RimSort uses Python, and depends on several Python modules.
+You can install/view all of the above dependencies via `requirements.txt`.
+You can install them all at once by executing the command at the project root:
     * `pip install -r requirements.txt`

 * If you are using a Mac with an Apple M1/M2 CPU, the following instructions also work for i386, if you would rather use MacPorts over Homebrew or another method.
 Consider the following:
     * `sudo port select --set pip3 pip39`
-    * `sudo port select --set python3 python39`
+    * `sudo port select --set python python9`

 * Mac users should also keep in mind that Apple has it's own Runtime Protection called [Gatekeeper](https://support.apple.com/guide/security/gatekeeper-and-runtime-protection-sec5599b66df/web)
     * This can cause issues when trying to run RimSort (or execute dependent libs)!